About Lifelong Learning Mississauga

 - January – for the first time, LLM offers two lecture series in the winter, which, because they are virtual, attract record numbers of participants

-- Spring – two lecture series are scheduled using Zoom webinars
+- Spring – two well-attended lecture series are presented using Zoom webinars

 - January – LLM is certified as a Not-for-Profit Corporation